-For the year ended June 30, 2022, the District recognized an increase in pension expense of \$996,056.
+For the year ended June 30, 2022, the District recognized a decrease in pension expense of \$688,376.
 It also recognized \$153,840 as a decrease to pension expense for the support provided by direct aid.

 At June 30, 2022, the District reported its proportionate share of the TRA's deferred outflows of resources and deferred inflows of resources, and its contributions subsequent to the measurement date, related to pensions from the following sources: